 The attempt to define an equivalent to production workers in manufacturing by defining “workforce” as all workers excluding managers and professionals is not appropriate for many service-producing industries.
 The definition of “workforce” is dropped.
 Q9 now asks about average wages of non-salaried workers regardless of occupation type.
 Q10 now asks about the occupational composition of the business and Q10a asks about the minimum educational requirement by OMB occupational group.
 This will provide better information that should be easier to answer as the response is now regarding qualities by well-defined class of employee rather than qualities of a potentially ambiguous single group of employees.

 Respondents did not pay close attention to Q19 and all answered the survey question incorrectly.
-To make “very valuable” stand out more. the response categories are now qualified as “providing very valuable information.”
+To make “very valuable” stand out more the response categories are now qualified as “providing very valuable information.”

 Also for Q19, some respondents have checked multiple answers for one source and our current questionnaire (for phone and web) only allows single response.
 We changed this into a multiple response category on the phone and web.